nicosek/pokemon-by-nicosek/README.md

 }
 ```

+### Synchronize with poke-api data
+You can add missing entries in your database from poke-api by triggering this action :
+`POST "/synchronize_with_poke_api"`
+It will add entries from poke-api that are not present in the app database.

 ## How to clone that API

 You can try this app on a develoment environment by cloning the project :